 \section{Similarity Measure Evaluation}

-We use three benchmarks to evaluate similarity measures: the known layer prediction benchmark, and two new benchmarks we design: the multilingual benchmark and the image--caption benchmark.
+For evaluation, we use the known layer prediction benchmark and two new benchmarks we design: the multilingual benchmark and the image--caption benchmark.
 We further propose a strengthened version of the last two using the FAISS software.